Scaling limits of multi-period distributionally robust optimization problems: Supplementary statements

-The following lemma is a particular version of \cite[Corollary C.4]{BKN23} tailored to families of subadditive, positive homogeneous, and monotone operators.\ It provides a criterion to verify the continuity from above of such families of operators, uniformly on compacts, by means of suitable cut-off functions.
-Note that we work with the sup-norm, which corresponds to the setting $\kappa \equiv1$ in \cite{BKN23}.
-For a nonempty index set $\cK$, we consider a family $\{\mathfrak{I}_k \mid k \in \mathcal{K}\}$ of subadditive, positive homogeneous, and monotone operators $\mathfrak{I}_k \colon \Cb \to \mathrm{F}$ with $\mathfrak{I}_k 0 = 0$ and
+The following lemma is a particular version of \cite[Corollary C.4]{BKN23} tailored to subadditive, positive homogeneous, and monotone operators $\Cb\to \mathrm{F}$, where $\mathrm{F}$ denotes the space of all bounded functions $\Rd \to \R$.\ It provides explicit estimates that allow to verify equicontinuity in the mixed topology for families of such operators by means of suitable cut-off functions.